a-rod85/Hangman/README.md

 To make it clear how many letters the secret word contains I added blanks between each underscore: " _ ".

-Test 2: Ran game again to get computer to choose random word.

-Result 2: The blanks make it easy to see how many letters are in the secret word.

-Verdict 2: The secret word function runs as intented, presenting new random words, without blanks or hyphens, and the number of letters are also clearly displayed.

 Correct Letter